Dean of engineering school at Southern Methodist University to be new Clarkson president

 “I was fortunate enough to be involved in some of the early strategic planning of the school.
 I got to step into a leadership role as a department chair and eventually dean,” he said.
 “This has been an incredible experience for me.
 I am not somebody who moves between organizations lightly.
 I grow deep roots.”

-Mr. Christensen received his bachelor’s degree in engineering physics from Cornell University in 1993, his master’s degree in electrical engineering from George Mason University in 1998 and his PhD in electrical and computer engineering from George Mason University in 2001.
+Mr. Christensen earned his bachelor’s degree in engineering physics from Cornell in 1993, his master’s degree in electrical engineering from George Mason University in 1998 and his doctorate in electrical and computer engineering from George Mason University in 2001.
 He also participated in the Harvard Institutes for Higher Education Management Development Program.

 Mr. Christensen said he approaches leadership using three intertwined principals.